 During martial law, the media will be controlled by the federal government and to obtain valuable information you need to stay tuned to official broadcasts.
 You will be up to date with the imposed rules, and you will be able to plan your next move.
 The rules will keep changing, and you need to be aware of them in order to survive.

 You will also need to tap into HAM radio to communicate with people that are off the grid, to get the “unofficial” information.
 It is better to know both sides of the story before you act, we are already enough bombarded with media propaganda, the last thing you need is to be misinformed during martial law.
-Information is key to survival when martial law is in effect, and you need to know what happens around you.
+Information is key to survival in and time of life, and especially when martial law is in effect, and you need to know what happens around you.

 Stay in shape, learn and improve your skills